International Foundation Year

 You will be taught through a combination of lectures, small group discussions and workshops, and you will also undertake a significant amount of self-study.
 Typically, one credit equates to 10 hours of work.

-You will be assessed through written exams, coursework essays, presentations (individual and group), reports, projects and assignments.
+Your performance will be assessed through a combination of coursework and written/practical examinations.
+Forms of assessment may typically include: written exams, coursework essays, presentations (individual and group), reports, projects and assignments.
 In your final year you are also required to carry out your own research project.

 Courses are divided into modules.
 Each year you will normally take modules totalling 120 credits.